 Note also that the labour market is considered exogenous, which is justified by the fact that the number of workers on the labour market is very large as compared to the flows of migrants.
-If she lives abroad earnings are used to consume and to pay for migration price p, such that she consumes $\theta dw_f - p$ whereas, if she stays in origin country, she consumes θw_h .15 Therefore the worker decides to migrate if her life time utility, equal to $u(\theta dw_f - p)$ in case she migrates, is higher than her utility in case she does not migrate, equal to $u(\theta w_h)$.
-With increasing utility functions, the migration condition can be rewritten as
+Earnings in the foreign country are used to repay the smuggler's fee p and to consume $\theta dw_f - p$.
+If the worker does not migrate, she consumes θw_h in the origin country.15 Therefore the worker decides to migrate if her life time utility, equal to $u(\theta dw_f - p)$ in case she migrates, is higher than her utility in case she does not migrate, equal to $u(\theta w_h)$.
+With increasing utility functions, the migration condition can be rewritten as: